 - 1. Be sure the main hydraulic reservoir is above the low line on the level / temperature indicator located at the front of the reservoir. - 2.
 Check to be sure that the pump of the air compressor is full as indicated on the dipstick/plug located on the bottom rear of the air compressor. - 3.
-Turn all of the flow controls to the 0 or off position.
-There are 10 to 15 controls, depending on how the machine is equipped.
+Check oil in the 2 pad gear box at the hydraulic plugs. - 4.
+Turn all of the flow controls to the off position (turned all the way in).
+There are approx. 17 controls, depending on how the machine is equipped.